sandialabs/tracktable/Documentation/installation.rst

 You can use Tracktable as-is from its build directory or install it elsewhere on your system.
 To install it, type ``make install`` in the build directory (or, again, your IDE's equivalent).
+You can choose the install destination by changing the ``CMAKE_INSTALL_PREFIX`` variable in CMake.

 You will also need to add Tracktable to your system's Python search path, usually stored in an environment variable named ``PYTHONPATH``.